Markkop/corvo-astral/README.md

 ![](http://i.imgur.com/acjj1cJ.png)

-### :bricks: Builder Integration
+### 👷 Builder Integration

-By sending a Method's or Zenith's build link, the bot will access the link, take a printscreen and send it as a preview to the chat.
+By sending a Zenith's build link, the bot will access the link, take a printscreen and send it as a preview to the chat.
 It'll also sum the highest elemental damage with all other non-negative secundary masteries and display it on the message.
 You can disable this behavior by using `.config set buildPreview=disabled`
+**Note:** this feature is currently disabled since Zenith has changed their interface.
+If you wish it back, please consider [supporting](https://www.buymeacoffee.com/markkop).

 ![buildPreviewEx](https://user-images.githubusercontent.com/16388408/102099728-5bc0fe80-3e07-11eb-86a4-e61081ee314c.gif)

-### :gear: Configurable options
+### ⚙️ Configurable options

 Some bot options can be configurable according to each server using `.config`.
 **Options**: